Online Physical Computing Workshop - Beginners

 Can you tell me more about the workshop itself?

-This workshop uses a free online programming environment which allows the workshop facilitator to efficiently support your child whilst coding.
+This workshop uses a free online programming environment which allows the workshop facilitator to view your childs code live.

-During the workshop, our workshop facilitator will welcome the group and introduce how to use video communication software as a member of a group and share the expectations.
+During the workshop, our workshop leader will welcome the group and introduce how to use video communication software as a member of a group and share the expectations.

-After the initial introduction, techies will move on to the workshop itself where they will:
+After the initial introduction, children will move on to the workshop itself where they will:

 - Find out about circuits and simple electronics

-- Explore the free programming platform used in the workshop to code the lights
+- Explore the free programming platform used in the workshop to code the sensor

 - Learn about the fundamentals of programming

-By the end of the workshop, participants will have a simple understanding of electronics and be familiar with the free online environment introduced in the workshop.
+By the end of the workshop, children will have a simple understanding of electronics and be familiar with the free online environment introduced in the workshop.

-Equipment used in this workshop can be used in other workshops.
+Equipment purchased for this workshop will be able to be used in future workshops.